sonjastndl/DEST2_NHM/README.md

 ### Latitudinal Clines Across Continents
 For inverions *In(3R)Payne*, *In(2L)t*, *In(2R)Ns*, *In(3R)C*, *In(3R)K*, *In(3R)Mo* and  *In(3L)P* several analysis of relationship between latitude and inversion frequencies were performed.

+Preliminary result for In(3R)Payne:

 ![Preliminary results.
 Example In(3R)Payne:](results/Continents_lat_3RPayne.png)

 ### Consistency Across Years
 Investigations were performed on North American sampels and European samples, to get insight into consistency of allele frequencies across years.

+Preliminary result for Europe:

 ![Preliminary results.
 Example Europe:](results/Year_Europe_lat.png)